forbesmyester/nwq/README.md

  * If errors occur it should exit pipeline and do sufficient logging of the error.
  * Write little or no logging code for either path through the pipeline or error tracking.

+## TODO:

+ * Add a manager of some variety to keep processing messages instead of stopping after one.